-This Roast Potatoes recipe is one very close to my Roast Dinner heart.
-I feel very passionately about what makes a seriously good Roast Potato and I am here to share with you my perfect roastie tips.
+This Simple Roast Potatoes recipe is one very close to my Roast Dinner heart.
+I feel very passionately about what makes a seriously good one and I am here to share with you my perfect, foolproof roastie tips.

-I want, no need, them to be seriously crispy but fluffy and soft inside.
+I want, no need, a roast potato to be seriously crispy but fluffy and soft inside.
 Without the crispy crunch you might as well just call them wedges and be done with it.

 Scroll down to the recipe card below if you do not want the step by step instructions, tips and photos.